code4romania/seismic-risc/README.md

 make update-requirements
 ```

-This will create a clean environment where is uses the [pip-tools](https://github.com/jazzband/pip-tools/) library to compile a the corresponding `requirements.txt` files with the versions of the packages pinned.
+This will create a clean environment where it uses the [pip-tools](https://github.com/jazzband/pip-tools/) library to compile the corresponding `requirements.txt` files with the versions of the packages pinned.
 This is important as it guarantees that every environment this service runs in, has the same dependencies installed and minimizes the risk of `works on my machine`.

 ### Known Issues